 When Jade first got opportunities to sing onstage at fairs, festivals, and honky-tonks, the crowds were expecting to hear songs that most 5 year old children would sing, but Jade would bust out with songs such as “Don’t come home a drinkin’ with loving on your mind” and “Let’s chase each other around the room tonight” surprising and delighting crowds all over Texas.
 When Jade's aunt Dottie Jack recorded a CD in 2007, Jade made a guest appearance playing alongside Texas Country Great, Bobby Flores, who shortly after became Jade's fiddle instructor.
 Jade then began making appearances at local Opry Shows with her Aunt Dottie.
 This led to a show at a breast cancer awareness event at Pearl's Dancehall at the Stockyard's at Ft Worth where Jade caught the attention of Country Music Legend, Ms. Leona Williams.
 The two instantly bonded and agreed to stay in touch.
 Jade began work on her first CD in August 2009 in Nashville, TN and had it finished just in time for a trip to Branson, MO.
 Jade was invited by Leona Williams to be a guest on a series of shows that were held in October 2009 in Branson, MO. at Silver Dollar City.
 Imagine Jade's excitement when Leona called weeks before to ask her if she, instead of a guest appearance, would be Leona's fiddle player all week.
 Jade was thrilled and honored by the invitation and unknown to Leona, had already memorized most of her songs.
 This would be Jade's first show to introduce her debut CD, properly entitled "Growin' Up Country".
 She has since done countless shows with Leona, including numerous festivals, three appearances on Ernest Tubb's Midnight Jamboree, two appearances on "Midwest Country" for RFDTV, "TruCountry" on RFDTV, "Kelly's Kountry Junctin" for PBS in the Ozarks, Johnny Bush's 75th Birthday Bash at Willie's Place, & the Heart of Texas Records' Music Festival.
 It has never been a secret that Leona Williams will always be Jade's favorite female country singer and is forever grateful for her love, support and mentorship.

 Jade can be seen all over the country keeping traditional country music alive.
-When she's not fronting her own band at dancehalls all over the State, she can be found playing fiddle for Tony Booth in his band, as well as other Texas artists like Justin Trevino, Amber Digby, Kimberly Murray, Curtis Potter, Patrick Murphy & Johnny Bush to name just a few.
+When she's not fronting her own band at dancehalls all over the State, she can be found playing fiddle for country superstar, Doug Stone, as well as other artists like Justin Trevino, Amber Digby, Kimberly Murray, Curtis Potter, Patrick Murphy & Johnny Bush to name just a few.

 She’s a singer, a songwriter and a fiddler and, if you’re looking for Real Country Music, the way it should be done, be on the lookout for Jade Jack’s new album entitled "Off the Record."
 This project, set to be released mid-April, has been produced by Justin Trevino and it is Pure Country.
 Big things are happening for this blue-eyed, country girl On and “Off the Record”.